A Fun-Filled Day Out with the Kids

 From there make your way down to the Vegetable Garden Terrace, where you can get up close to examples of the more than 330 varieties of vegetables Jefferson grew at Monticello.
 This is also a good chance to rest on benches or chairs in the Garden Pavilion and take in a sweeping vista overlooking the plantation's South Orchard and Vineyards and miles of forest.

 Next, head back up the set of wooden steps to get a good look at the center of plantation activity at Monticello, Mulberry Row.
-Named for the Mulberry trees planted along it, it included dwellings for black and white workers, wood and ironworking shops, a smokehouse, a dairy, and more.
+Named for the Mulberry trees planted along it, it included dwellings for enslaved and hired workers, wood and ironworking shops, a smokehouse, a dairy, and more.

 Getting in Touch, Literally